HOTELS Kfar Hanokdim - A Window into Bedouin Life in the Judean Desert

 Kfar Hanokdim Stone Lodge Bedroom

-Evening programs often include music around the campfire and explanations of Bedouin customs, though you should recognize these as curated experiences rather than spontaneous cultural exchanges.
+Evening programs often include music around the campfire and spontaneous cultural exchanges.

 Kfar Hanokdim Bedouin Tent